-In the case of a consortium, the following shall apply:
+In the case of a consortium, the following conditions shall apply:

-- a) It is made sure that the Maltese entity shall be applying for this Programme and solely benefitting from the funds availed. - b) In the case of a fully Maltese consortia, all the parties must decide on the terms of the IP through an IP agreement, assignment, licensing, or any other relevant document, which must be submitted to the Managing Authority.
-All parties' signatories must be included in the Grant Agreement. - c) In the case of a multinational consortia (containing a local Maltese entity), funding will be allocated based on the percentage share of the Maltese entity's participation in the project.
+- a) In the case of a consortia made up exclusively of Maltese entities, all the parties must decide on the terms of the IP through an IP agreement, assignment, licensing, or any other relevant document, which must be submitted to the Managing Authority.
+All signatories must be included in the Grant Agreement. - b) In the case of a multinational consortia, which include one or more Maltese entities, funding will be allocated pro rata based on the percentage share of the Maltese entity's participation in the project.
 Additionally, the IP must be registered among the consortium's entities according to the aforementioned percentage share.